-The UCM that is plugged into the appliance socket is a required element, but the costs for this should be borne by the utility or aggregator.
-Tony Koch of BPA estimates these costs at \$100 per unit in volumes of a few thousand units.
-If the market expands in the Pacific west coast states, volumes will increase to several hundred thousand units per year and costs could reasonably fall to under \$30 per unit.
+The UCM that is plugged into the appliance socket is a required element, but the costs for this should be borne by the utility or aggregator, not the HPWH manufacturer.
+While current costs of the UCM in low volume is around \$200, Tony Koch of BPA estimates these costs at \$100 per unit in volumes of a few thousand units.
+If the HPWH market expands as anticipated in the Pacific west coast states, volumes may well increase to several hundred thousand units per year and costs could reasonably fall to under \$30 per unit.